Signs and Treatment of an Infected Belly Button Piercing

 Sometimes it can be hard to tell if your piercing is infected or just irritated.
-Pay close attention, because an infection can get worse, whereas a little time may soothe an irritation.
+Pay close attention because an infection gets worse, whereas a little time may soothe an irritation.
 Proper aftercare should prevent any problems, but some people are just more prone to complications than others.

 - Greenish-yellow, brown, gray, or off-white discharge